-Inundated with scores of different GRE word lists?
-Not sure which one to use?
-Are you dreading committing yourself to one list only to find out it is not the right one?
+Don’t know which GRE word list to choose from the massive number that exist on the internet?
+Are you dreading committing yourself to one GRE vocabulary list only to find out it is not the right one?

-To allay any such anxiety, I aim to answer those questions by providing an overview of the popular lists out there.
-I will also discuss how to and how not to use a word list.
-But first, it behooves me to give you real opinion of word lists for the GRE – they’re not the Holy Grail of a good vocabulary.
+To allay any such anxiety, I aim to provide an overview of the most popular GRE word lists out there.
+I will also discuss how to and how not to use a GRE vocab list.
+But first, it behooves me to give you real opinion of word lists for the GRE, for they’re not the Holy Grail of a good vocabulary.

 Instead of getting weighed down with long word lists that don’t really do much but leave your head swimming in useless vocabulary, check out our free GRE flashcards!

 Here are several posts I’ve written on the topic of vocab lists:

 Alright, alright, you came here to find out about some word lists, so here are my reviews.

 Kaplan’s 900 Words: Good